scanner-research/scanner/docs/guide/graphs.rst

    resized_frame = sc.ops.Resize(frame=input_frame, width=[640], height=[480])

 Here, the :code:`sc.io.Input` and :code:`sc.ops.Resize` operations are both nodes in a two node graph. :code:`sc.ops.Resize` is connected to :code:`sc.io.Input` by passing the output of the input operation, :code:`input_frame`, as an input to the resize operation, :code:`frame=input_frame`.
 It's important to note that we have not processed any data at this point.
 We have only defined a partial computation graph that we can finish later and then tell Scanner to execute.

+TODO: make a "TLDR"  section at the top of graphs/stored-streams/ops and  then more reference material below

 Processing lists of stored streams
 ----------------------------------